InstrumentalFi/instrumental-contracts/doc/authz/walkthrough.md

 The bot will use the Authz grant to perform this on her behalf.

-First an unsigned transation is generated to at the 10uosmo to the pool.
+First an unsigned transation is generated to join the 10uosmo to the pool.

 ```sh
 osmosisd tx gamm join-swap-extern-amount-in \